Bobby Irvine (footballer, born 1942): Stoke City

 In June 1963 Irvine was transferred to Stoke City for £6,000 and made his debut in the opening game of the season, a 2–1 defeat of Spurs.
-He lost his place after seven games, however, to Lawrie Leslie and remained out of the side for the most of the season.
+He lost his place after seven games, however, to Lawrie Leslie and remained out of the side for most of the season.
 Irvine did pick up a League Cup runners-up medal at the end of his first season.
 He was largely out of favour in 1964–65, making just one league appearance but returned to the first team the following year.
 Irvine was given the honour of captaining Stoke in a League Cup tie against Burnley, who were captained in that game by his brother Willie.
 The idea of them both captaining their sides came from Clarets' manager Harry Potts.
 The brothers met in the centre circle to shake hands and toss the coin and then played against each other for the first time since schooldays.
 Irvine's career at the Victoria Ground was brought to an end after an FA Cup third-round game against Walsall.
 He gave away a penalty that helped the Third Division side to a 2–0 win.
 Furious with Irvine's antics, manager Tony Waddington never picked him again.